Universidade Positivo: Campus

+Courses

 Universidade Positivo offered (as of beginning of 2013) 27 undergraduate programs, more than 50 postgraduate programs, four master's degree programs, and two doctoral programs.

 As of summer of 2020, the university offered more than 60 Undergraduate courses, hundreds of Specialization and MBA programs, seven Master's and Doctorate programs, as well as continuing education courses and extension programs.
 Also, it has seven free service clinics.

 Its library can host up to 865 people.
 Its collection consists of nearly 115,000 volumes.
 In a special room the library houses the personal collection of the late cabinet minister, diplomat and professor, Roberto de Oliveira Campos.
 It includes diplomas, medals and awards, in addition to its 8,426 volumes.